n1i9c9k9/custom-script-live-logic/README.md

 For any questions or feedback, please open an issue in the repository.

 ## Credit
-Thanks to Julian Bayle for the decompiled MIDI Remote Scripts (https://github.com/gluon/AbletonLive11_MIDIRemoteScripts)
+Thanks to Julian Bayle for the decompiled MIDI Remote Scripts: https://github.com/gluon/AbletonLive11_MIDIRemoteScripts